stuartmaxwell/codechat/README.md

 ## Acknowledgements

 This tool was created by Stuart Maxwell.
-It is based on the OpenAI GPT-3 API and uses the rich Python library for formatted output.
+It is based on the OpenAI GPT-3.5 API and uses the `rich` Python library for formatted output.